pandio-com/code-samples/functions/python/README.md

 ## How to deploy a Python function?

-The following guide will help you set up and configure your Pandio function via the form on the left.
+The following guide will help you setup and configure your Pandio function via the form on the left.

 ### Function Name